The HOYA color correction filters, BLUE COOLING and UMBER WARMING, are designed to adjust the white balance of the image.

 The mired system has the advantage over the Kelvin system in that the Kelvin scale is not linear.
 Therefore, working with mired values provide more accurate and controllable readings than Kelvin.

-The difference is approx. 26 mired value.
-This means, if we want to correct the color to the film setting, we need to reduce the mired value by -26.
+The difference is approx. -28 mired value.
+This means, if we want to correct the color to the film setting, we need to add +28 mired value.

-When checking the table below, you will find that the C2 filter with -20 mired value is probably the most fitting filter to correct the color.
+When checking the table below, you will find that the W2 filter with +20 mired value is probably the most fitting filter to correct the color.

 |Mired Shift||Filter Type||New Filter||Filter Factor||F-stops|